Doye Agama: Biography

 Agama was elevated to the status of archbishop on 19 October 2013, at a ceremony held in Southwark Cathedral, London.
 Ellis provided a "Consecration Mandate" which was read during the ceremony.
 Ellis also sent an episcopal delegation from USA to London, England.
 The delegation consisted of Bishop Darryl Woodson (who presided at the ceremony as chief consecrator) and Bishop Benjamin Douglass (assisting), both of these being bishops among the Pentecostal Churches of Christ (USA).
 Bishop Duke Akamisoko of the Anglican Diocesan of Kubwa-Abuja in Nigeria also joined in laying hands on Agama.
 Akamisoko is bishop of the Kubwa diocese, within the province of Abuja, in the Church of Nigeria (Anglican Communion).
 Bishop David Chaney, leader of the Anglican Communion of Charismatic Churches also participated.
-The Archbishop of Canterbury was officially represented at the consecration event by Michael Ipgrave, Bishop of Woolwich, who also represented the Diocese of Southwark.
+The Archbishop of Canterbury was officially represented at the consecration event by Michael Ipgrave, (then Bishop of Woolwich), who also represented the Diocese of Southwark.
 Also present in the Anglican delegation was Nigel McCulloch, retired Bishop of Manchester.

 Agama became a member of the board of directors/trustees of England's national ecumenical instrument, Churches Together in England, the moderator (2012-2015) of the Forum of Churches Together in England, a member of Churches Together in England's reference group for minority ethnic Christian affairs (MECA-CTE), and a co-president of "Greater Manchester Churches Together".
-He became abbot of the Order of St Hadrian of Canterbury, a chivalric order under the patronage of Prince Ermias Sahle-Selassie Haile-Selassie, and having President Goodluck Jonathan of Nigeria and McCulloch among its members.
+He became abbot of the Order of St Hadrian of Canterbury, a chivalric order under the patronage of Prince Ermias Sahle-Selassie Haile-Selassie, and Goodluck Jonathan (a former President of Nigeria) of Nigeria and Bishop McCulloch among its members.